 8. Mabel Bagenal, Ireland’s ‘Helen of Troy’

-In June, workers in North Dublin unearthed what appears to be a pre-Viking burial site.
-Scientists from Queen University conducted tests on the site and concluded that the site was created in the seventh century AD.
-With this information, it was deduced that the site is from the pre-Viking era landing it in the era of Christian conversion.
-Tests are still being done on the site in order to gather more information about its function.
+Scientists from Queens University conducted tests on the burial site in north Dublin and concluded that it was created in the seventh century AD.
+With this information it was deduced that the site is from the pre-Viking era of Christian conversion.

 10. “Zombie” Graveyard

-Just in time for Halloween!
-The Independent reports that a so-called “zombie” graveyard was discovered in September at a site overlooking Lough Key in Roscommon.
-The skeletal remains found there were discovered to have large rocks placed in their mouths, supposedly in hopes of preventing the souls raising up to terrorise the living.
-The findings at Lough Key will be the feature of a National Geographic special early next year.
+This so-called “zombie” graveyard was discovered at a site overlooking Lough Key in Roscommon.
+The skeletal remains found there were discovered to have large rocks placed in their mouths, possibly in hopes of preventing the souls raising up to terrorize the living.